$38.50-$47.69 hourly / $6,673.02-$8,266.70 monthly / $80,076.24-$99,200.40 annual

 Creates instructional multimedia used for online learning management systems, websites, information kiosks, presentations, and/or other materials in support of instructional programs at a college.

-Creates instructional multimedia used for online learning management systems, websites, information kiosks, disc recordings, presentations, live video/web streaming, video sharing websites, pod casts, and/or other materials utilizing instructional technology tools, strategies, and resources.
+Creates instructional multimedia used for online learning management systems, websites, information kiosks, disc recordings, presentations, live video/web streaming, video sharing websites, podcasts, and/or other materials enhancing student accessibility utilizing instructional technology tools, strategies, and resources.

 Responds to requests for technical assistance from students, faculty members, and other staff to resolve the more difficult problems related to online learning management systems.

-Converts printed materials, photographs, illustrations, audio and video files, including notes, quizzes, surveys, and other student assignment materials into interactive online and offline supplemental study courseware using various multimedia software applications, development tools, and equipment.
+Converts printed materials, photographs, illustrations, audio and video files, including notes, quizzes, surveys, and other student assignment materials into interactive online and offline supplemental study courseware including alternative media formats by using various multimedia software applications, development tools, and equipment.

 Assists faculty members and other staff in the selection and use of software, hardware, and audio/video production and editing equipment to design and develop instructional multimedia.